BloodHoundAD/BloodHound/docs/data-analysis/nodes.rst

 * **Derivative Local Admin Rights**: This query does not run by default because it’s a very expensive query for neo4j to run.
-If you press the play button here, neo4j will run the query and return the number of computers this group has “derivative” local admin rights on.
+If you press the play button here, neo4j will run the query and return the number of computers this group has "derivative" local admin rights on.
 For more info about this concept, see http://www.sixdub.net/?p=591

 Execution Privileges